diqidoq/playa/README.md

 ### Get playa

-If you have git installed you can clone playa:
+If you have git installed, you can clone playa:

 ```
 git clone https://github.com/diqidoq/playa.git